Campus Conferencing & Events Office

 - Proof invoices against contract for final billing.

 - Maintain financial reports that assist in developing annual budget.

 - Promote, arrange, and coordinate campus tours with regards to rentals.

 - Coordinate set ups and teardowns for all conference events.

-- Manage care and upkeep of the event relations resources such as sound equipment, tables, chairs, golf carts, etc.
+- Help care and upkeep departmental resources such as sound equipment, tables, chairs, golf carts, etc.

-- Work closely with the Scheduling and Event Services Coordinator to meet or exceed the needs of our customers.
+- Work closely with the University Scheduling Coordinator to meet or exceed the needs of our customers.

 - Participate in university and department committees.

-- Perform other duties as assigned by the Director of Auxiliary Services.
+- Perform other duties as assigned by the Assistant Director.